 How to Audition & Apply

-Learn how to apply & audition
+Learn How to Apply & Audition

 When prompted to declare a major for the General Admissions application, please enter Musical Theatre from the list of majors.
-Be sure to submit the General Admissions application by November 1 for merit scholarship consideration.

 Three steps to the audition & application process